CasvalDOT/hssh/README.md

 from `~/.config/hssh/config.yml`

 #### Gitlab
+Under the Gitlab section you must declare the following params.

 - `host` the gitlab api url
 - `private_token` The private token use to auth in gitlab.
 - `project_id` The ID of the repository where to fetch configuration files